livia23k/livia23k.github.io/_posts/tech/2023-12-2-18749-conceptreview.md

 > Systems where you might need to have leases on objects and expire them
 >
 > E.g. DNS, Web caches
+>
+> Question:  If a network-partitioning fault creates 5 partitions, and we choose AP in the CAP theorem, how many partitions are running after the fault?
+>
+> Answer: 5.

 ### 1.4 PACELC